macTracyHuang/ADE20K_To_COCO/README.md

 As my goal is to build a object level SLAM system, this tool is designed to retrieve information related to target objects.
 However, you can always modify it to fit your purposes, and Welcome to pull a request.

-Please :star: the report when you find it useful :full_moon_with_face:
+Please :star: the repo if you find it useful :full_moon_with_face:

 ## Variables